TonioGela/blog/content/gh-action-in-scala.md

 Packaging this file is as simple as running the command `scala-cli --power package -f index.scala` (we'll reuse this command later in our CI).
 This command will produce a `index.js` file that can be run locally using `node ./index.js`.

 Now that we're able to produce a runnable js file it's time to create an actual GitHub action.
-The [official documentation for javascript actions](https://docs.github.com/en/actions/creating-actions/creating-a-javascript-action) recommends using the [`GitHub Actions Toolkit Node.js module`](https://github.com/actions/toolkit) to speed up development, and a "smart person" will probably use it, but the Actions' runtime offers an alternative.
+The [official documentation for javascript actions](https://docs.github.com/en/actions/creating-actions/creating-a-javascript-action) recommends using the [`GitHub Actions Toolkit Node.js module`](https://github.com/actions/toolkit) to speed up development (a smart person will probably use it) but the Actions' runtime offers an alternative.

 Digging deep into the metadata syntax documentation, in the [inputs] section you'll find an interesting paragraph: